roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 ![Cache based a linked list](./img/cache-based-on-linked-list.svg "Cache based a linked list")
 <div class="image-title">Cache based a linked list</div>

 With linked lists, we could **keep track of item usages in a constant time**.
 We could simply move the item we currently access to the top of the list.
-In a natural way, **least used items end up being in the very bottom of the list** and we would get list ordered by item usage as we go.
+In a natural way, **least used items end up being at the very bottom of the list** and we would get a list ordered by item usage as we go.
 Since we need to relink our items, it would be helpful to have reference to the previous and next items on the list.

 Nevertheless, linked lists don't meet our requirements completely.
 It would **take us O(n) in order to find and retrieve item by key**.
 This is a sad complexity for cache storages.

-To sum up, hashtables luck advantages of linked lists and linked lists luck advantages of hashtables.
+To sum up, hashtables luck the advantages of linked lists and linked lists luck advantages of hashtables.
 We find to **find a way to combine hashtables and linked lists** such that we meet our LRU cache requirements.

 ## Design Solution

-After little bit of thinking, it may click that we can **map our keys not to the values directly, but to the linked list nodes** that represent this values.
-Mapping keys to list nodes means that the **dictionary will hold node references** which don't depend on node positions in the list itself.
-So we would be able to **rearrange list items without a need to remap** them in dictionary.
+After a little bit of thinking, it may click that we can **map our keys not to the values directly, but to the linked list nodes** that represent these values.
+Mapping keys to list nodes means that the **dictionary will hold node references** that don't depend on node positions in the list itself.
+So we would be able to **rearrange list items without a need to remap** them in the dictionary.

 ![LRU Cache Architecture](./img/lru-cache-architecture.svg "LRU Cache Architecture")
 <div class="image-title">LRU cache architecture based on combination of hashtable and linked list</div>